bananazon/waybar/README.md

 Each module has a `--help` option, so you can see available options.

 ### CPU Usage
-This module shows CPU information with four available output formats that can be toggled by clicking the item in the bar.
+This module shows CPU load.

 #### Output Format
 `user 0.99%, sys 0.46%, idle 98.43%`